Licence Explainer

-A Desktop Licence is a versatile licence that covers production, office, and social media usage.
-With a Desktop Licence, you can use a typeface on your computer within programs like Microsoft Word, Adobe Illustrator, or Figma.
-You are allowed to create pixel images, vector images, as well as videos, and distribute these creations without limitations everywhere.
-You can produce this output for yourself as well as for others without any restrictions.
+A Desktop Licence allows production, office, and social media usage.
+With this licence, you can use a typeface on your computer in programs like Microsoft Word, Adobe Illustrator, or Figma.
+You can create pixel and vector images and videos, and share them without limitations.
+You can make this output for yourself and for others without any restrictions.

 Here is a list of what you can do with a Desktop Font: